carpentries-incubator/geospatial-python/_episodes/05-access-data.md

 >
 > > ## Solution
 > > ![](../fig/E05-02-STAC-browser-exercise.jpg)
-> > 1) Four subcatalags are available, including both Sentinel 2 and Landsat 8 images (see left screenshot in the figure
+> > 1) Four subcatalogs are available, including both Sentinel 2 and Landsat 8 images (see left screenshot in the figure
 > > above).
 > >
 > > 2) When you select the Sentinel-2 L2A COGs collection, and randomly choose one of the items from the list, you